Fishing Gear Types

 This is why the same species may have different rankings depending to the gear that was used to catch it.
 For example, tuna caught using surface or pelagic longlines often appears as a yellow or red choice because these fishing methods result in high volumes of bycatch and the death of marine birds, marine mammals and sea turtles.
 The same species of tuna caught using troll lines is a green choice because this fishing method has a significantly smaller bycatch.

-Fishing gears can be divided into five main categories.
+Fishing gear can be divided into five main categories.
 The first three are most commonly used in Canada:

 - Nets (including trawl nets and dredges);